futuredapp/arkitekt/README.md

 MVVM Android is the framework based on Android Architecture components and gives you set of base classes to implement concise, testable and solid application.
-It combines built-in support for Dagger 2 dependency injection, View Databinding, ViewModel and RxJava interactors (use cases).
+It combines built-in support for Dagger 2 dependency injection, View DataBinding, ViewModel and RxJava interactors (use cases).
 Architecture described here is used among wide variety of projects and it's production ready.